Abhyanga done daily increases youth and wards of exertion and aggravation of vata. — Ashtanga Hrdayam: Sutrasthana: II: 8-9

 Products we recommend

-Omved’s has specific Ayurvedic oils that can be used for an abhyanga.
-Sukhta Thailam not just nourishes the body but also helps to reduce the pains and aches which one normally faces in the winters.
+Omved has specific range of products for a rejuvenating massage.
+Right from its Bronze Detox Foot Massager that relaxes your feet when you do a padabhyanga, or foot massage, or Ayurvedic oils that can be used for an abhyanga or body massage.
+Oils such as Sukhta Thailam not just nourishes the body but also helps to reduce the pains and aches which one normally faces in the winters.
 And our customer favourite Sudyuti Thailam is recommended to promote healthy skin and complexion.

 What are your favourite reasons to get a massage?
 Share with us some of your best tips to keep your skin nourished this winter and we’ll publish the best tips in our social media.